Street-View Image Generation from a Bird's-Eye View Layout: Experiments

 \subsection{Results}

-We show generation results for all six camera views trained from the NuScenes dataset.
-For all visualizations, we flip the back left and right cameras along the vertical axis to highlight the image consistency of our model.
-Thus, the side, front, and back cameras meet at their outer edges in all figures.
-Since our work is, to our knowledge, the first attempt at conditional street-view synthesis from a BEV layout, we find no existing method to directly compare with.
-Instead, we compare with a baseline model consisting of the same underlying GPT architecture and using the same 1st stage encoders/decoders as our BEVGen model.
-We use a row-major decoding order and employ only a learnable position embedding, but do not add the spatial embeddings (\cref{ssec:spatial_embedding}) or camera bias (\cref{ssec:camera_bias}) and use full-attention.

-\paragraph{Qualitative result} \cref{fig:baseline_bev_gen} exhibits the generation examples from BEVGen.
+\paragraph{Qualitative result} \cref{fig:random_gen} exhibits the generation examples from \textbf{BEVGen} on nuScenes.
 Our model is able to generate a diverse set of scenes including intersections, parking lots, and boulevards.
-We observe that each camera view not only correctly displays the surrounding of the same location, but also preserves the spatial perspective.
-BEVGen synthesizes images under various weather conditions, with the same weather apparent in all images, including physical artifacts such as rain.
+We observe that each camera view not only correctly displays the surrounding of the same location, but also preserves the spatial perspective. \textbf{BEVGen} synthesizes images under various weather conditions, with the same weather apparent in all images, including physical artifacts such as rain.
 We also demonstrate that our model is capable of generating diverse scenes corresponding to the same BEV layout.
-We see at the bottom of \cref{fig:baseline_bev_gen} the same location rendered in the day and at night by the model.
+We see at the bottom of \cref{fig:random_gen} the same location rendered in the day and at night by the model.

-We compare generation quality of BEVGen to our baseline using the same BEV layout in \cref{fig:baseline_bev_gen}.
-We see that BEVGen can not only render a more accurate scene with nearby vehicles present in the correct camera views, but our spatial consistency is significantly improved.
-Our model is able to correctly synthesize a vehicle partially present in multiple camera views.
-We also see that the background of the scene is consistent between cameras, unlike the baseline model.

-Additionally, we apply a BEV segmentation model on the synthesized images and analyze the semantic content.
-As seen in \cref{fig:baseline_bev_gen}, our images allow the model to correctly infer the road layout whereas our baseline images do not.
+In~\cref{fig:argoverse_gen}, we compare synthesized images to real ones for the same BEV layouts on Argoverse 2.
+We observe that our model places vehicles in the same location as the real one, even when a vehicle is in multiple views, demonstrating that the model learns to synthesize coherent content across views.

 \paragraph{Quantitative result} We use the Fréchet Inception Distance (FID) to evaluate our synthesized quality compared to the source images.
-Unless otherwise noted, all metrics are calculated on a subset of the NuScenes validation set.
-We sample 4 images from each scene, with 600 instances overall, and synthesize a set of images with no post-generation filtering.
+Metrics are calculated on the validation set for each respective dataset.
+We employ no post-generation filtering.
 For calculating FID scores, we use clean-fid~\cite{parmar2021cleanfid}.